Blockout – Review

 Graphics

-The animations are not as smooth as modern games, and the 3D design of the worlds look dated, but I think the game has held up pretty well.
+The animations are not as smooth as modern games, and the 3D design of the worlds look dated now, but at the time of release were amazing.
+I think the game has held up pretty well.
 The graphics really draw you in.

 Music & SFX